 - Submit the form to Financial Aid for approval

 - Take approved form to the Registrar’s Office

 The date recorded in the Georgia Piedmont Tech Attendance Tracking system is the official date of withdrawal.

 - Students having an emergency situation such as illness, accident, or death in the immediate family should contact the Registrar’s Office as soon as possible.

 - A Stop Payment on a check does not constitute a formal withdrawal nor does it cancel the student’s financial obligation.
 An outstanding balance consisting of these fees plus a returned check fee will still be owed to Georgia Piedmont Tech.

 Georgia Piedmont Tech Withdrawal Policy

-Due to the varied demands of individual programs, some classes may have specific attendance requirements.
-In these cases, the program attendance requirements supersede the college policy.
-It is the student’s responsibility to review the attendance policy in each class syllabus.
+Due to the varied demands of individual programs, some classes may have specific contact or instructional hour requirements.
+It is the student’s responsibility to review specific program and course policies.